HugoOM/sfdx_autoheader/README.md

 # WIP, Roadmap & Ideas 🦄

-- Full test coverage
+- Support for additional SFDX languages (Visualforce, Lightning)
 - Improve update logic so that replacement is scoped to the header
 - Programmatic improvements around the Pre-Save edits
 - Flexible templates and/or template options
-- Support for additional SFDX languages (Visualforce, Lightning)
+- Test Quality Improvements